Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

 - the number of interval from the scheduled time, or
 - at the start of the scheduler if the scheduler is started **after** the time that the method supposed to run.

-## Run a method at a specific time
+## Run a method at a specific time and/or date

 To schedule a method to run at a specific time, you can call the `at()` and `on()` methods after providing the time unit.